bibleexchange/church_ministry__textbook/en/0601_characteristics-of-a-good-leader.md

 These good characteristics are not things special for only leaders, but they are expected of all Christians.
 The leader is supposed to be an example of these characteristics.

-### Good reputation (I Tim.
+### Good reputation (1 Tim.
 3:2, 7, 8; Titus 1:7)

 All people inside and outside the church should know that the church leader is a good person:

-- They must be "above reproach" (I Tim.
+- They must be "above reproach" (1 Tim.
 3:2)
-- They must be "respectable" (I Tim.
+- They must be "respectable" (1 Tim.
 3:2)
-- They must "must have a good report of them which are without" (I Tim.
+- They must "must have a good report of them which are without" (1 Tim.
 3:7)
-- They must be "worthy of respect" (I Tim.
+- They must be "worthy of respect" (1 Tim.
 3:8)
 - They must be "be blameless" (Titus 1:7)

 This was also listed as one of the requirements for the helpers in Acts chapter 6 (Acts 6:3).